Lane Thomas Player Props: Nationals vs. Padres

 Lane Thomas At The Plate

-- Thomas leads Washington in total hits (53) this season while batting .294 with 15 extra-base hits.
+- Thomas has 54 hits, which is tops among Washington hitters this season, while batting .293 with 16 extra-base hits.

-- Among qualified hitters in MLB, he ranks 28th in batting average, 55th in on-base percentage, and 58th in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 25th, his on-base percentage ranks 58th, and he is 59th in the league in slugging.

-- Thomas is batting .400 with two homers during his last games and is riding an eight-game hitting streak.
+- Thomas is batting .400 with two homers during his last games and is riding a nine-game hitting streak.

-- Thomas has reached base via a hit in 35 games this year (of 47 played), and had multiple hits in 13 of those games.
+- In 75.0% of his 48 games this season, Thomas has picked up at least one hit.
+He's also had 13 multi-hit games.

-- In 14.9% of his games this season, he has hit a long ball, and 3.6% of his trips to the plate.
+- He has hit a long ball in seven games this year (14.6%), leaving the park in 3.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.